datawire/forge/docs/intro/forge-vs.md

 * Jenkins/Travis/etc do not directly deploy code into a Kubernetes cluster.
 Instead, they rely on you writing a custom script to create a Kubernetes manifest and deploy the code.
 Forge has a templating system that lets you create your own Kubernetes manifests.

 One of the reasons why Forge is designed to run entirely client-side is to facilitate easy integration with a CI system.
 Forge can be invoked as part of your CI/CD pipeline post-commit to automatically package/deploy a service into a Kubernetes cluster.

-## Docker Compose

-Docker Compose is a popular choice to create isolated development environments on a local system.
-With Docker Compose, a set of services can be easily deployed as a group on your laptop for development.

-Similar to Compose, Forge can deploy a set of services as a group for easy development.
-Forge differs in a few different ways from Compose:

-* Forge targets Kubernetes clusters only, whether locally (via minikube) or remote Kubernetes clusters.
-* Forge is designed so that developers can use the same workflow for development and production.
-With Docker Compose, a different workflow is required for production deployment, which introduces possible environmental differences (and hard-to-reproduce bugs).

 ## Helm